agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: No one can reliably and rigorously demonstrate exactly which actions best promote development
+**Claim**: No one can reliably and rigorously demonstrate exactly which actions best promote development.

-**re-write Claim**: give up
+**Failed**

 **Claim**: No one can reliably attribute development to specific organizations.

-**re-write Claim**: give up
+**Failed**

-> This should lead us to be sceptical about RD.
+> This should lead us to be skeptical about RD.
 Growth is arguably the
 > major driver of human progress, but proponents of RD rarely argue that
 > the interventions that they recommend do increase growth.

-**Claim**: We have to be skeptical about RD causing increase in GDP per capita
+**Claim**: We have to be skeptical about RD causing increase in GDP per capita.

-"advice?" "have to" "should"
+**Failed** "advice?" "have to" "should"

-**re-write Claim**: Cash Transfers increase GDP per capita
+**re-write Claim**: Cash Transfers increase GDP per capita.

-**re-write Claim**: Recipients of cash transfers have ~~significantly~~ higher total expenditure
+**re-write Claim**: Recipients of cash transfers have ~~significantly~~ higher total expenditure.

 **Example-sub**: 1000 USD was delivered to 10,500 households across 328 villages in Siaya, Kenya.

-Expenditure has increased by USD PPP 293 (11.5% increase) 18 months after the start of transfers.
+Expenditure has increased by USD PPP 293 per year (11.5% increase) 18 months after the start of transfers.

 [Source](https://www.givedirectly.org/wp-content/uploads/2019/11/General-Equilibrium-Effects-of-Cash-Transfers.pdf)

-**Definition**: checks out
+**Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;